ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 ```

 <h2 id="{{page.sections['general']['secs']['security'].anchor}}">{{page.sections['general']['secs']['security'].title}}</h2>
-Access to PiWeb server service might require authentication.
+Access to PiWeb Server service might require authentication.
 Authentication can be either *basic authentication*, based on username and password, or *Windows authentication* based on Active Directory integration.

 If PiWeb Server is secured by basic authentication you have to pass the credentials in the HTTP Authorization header.
 The authorization header must contain the `Basic` key word followed by base64 encoded `user:password` string: